Chichester Cathedral: Treasures

 The cathedral has many treasures and artworks, the most precious being two carved reliefs dating from the 12th century which are of exceptional rarity among English sculpture.
 Other ancient treasures include the remains of a Roman mosaic pavement, which can be viewed through a glass window, and a set of thirty-eight medieval misericords, dating from 1330, which remain beneath the seats of the choir, despite the fact that other parts of the choir stalls are largely a Victorian reconstruction.

 Among the famous graves are those of the composer Gustav Holst and the Gothic "Arundel tomb", showing the recumbent Richard FitzAlan, 10th Earl of Arundel (1313–1376), holding hands with his second wife, Eleanor of Lancaster (1318–1372).
-The tomb was celebrated in the poem "An Arundel Tomb" by Philip Larkin.
+The tomb was celebrated in the poem An Arundel Tomb by Philip Larkin.
 Also resting there is Joan de Vere, grandmother of Richard FitzAlan, who died in 1293.
-She, as was her grandson, was first buried at Lewes Priory, but their tombs were relocated to Chichester at the time of the dissolution.
+She, as was her grandson, was first buried at Lewes Priory, but their tombs were relocated to Chichester at the time of the Dissolution of the monasteries.

 The cathedral contains many modern works of art, including tapestries by John Piper and Ursula Benker-Schirmer, a window by Marc Chagall, a painting by Graham Sutherland (Noli me Tangere), a sculpture and a font by John Skelton and a reredos for the St John the Baptist's Chapel by Patrick Procktor.
 Outside the cathedral stands a bronze statue of St Richard of Chichester by Philip Jackson.

 The cathedral also contains a pennant presented by Francis Chichester, which hung on his ship when he circumnavigated the globe.

 Dean and chapter

-The Dean of Chichester is Stephen Waine, since 14 February 2015.
-He was educated at the University of East Anglia and Westcott House and was formerly the Archdeacon of Dorset from 2010.

-The Canon Precentor is Dr Jack Dunn, installed on 26 September 2021.
+The current Dean of Chichester is Edward Dowler who was installed on 14 September 2024.

-The Canon Chancellor is Dan Inman, installed on 6 October 2019.
+Gregory Collins was installed as Canon Chancellor on 12 October 2025.

-The Canon Treasurer is Vanessa Baron, installed on 26 September 2021.
+Vanessa Baron is Canon Treasurer who was installed on 26 September 2021.

-Lay members of the chapter include Simon Bell, as well as David Coulthard who, as communar, is an ex officio member.
+Lay members of the chapter include Howard Castle-Smith and Anita Rolls.

 Robert Sherburne, the Bishop of Chichester, founded four prebends known as the Wiccamical prebends in 1524.